 The culture of sharing is already well-established among consumers.
 But now businesses are discovering that by collaborating they can reach valuable new audiences and grow their businesses — at little or no cost.
-Christina Richardson introduces some collaborative pioneers
+Christina Richardson, business marketing specialist and founder of The Nurture Network, introduces some collaborative pioneers

 Sharing is a trend that has embedded itself into our lives in many ways.
 Today you can share cars and films — even designer dresses.
 But have you thought about sharing your marketing?